Fast and secure ingress to remote AIs with ngrok, Deepseek, and Ollama

 To download the ngrok agent, head on over to the downloads page or quickstart doc for multiple options compatible with any Linux VM, Debian and beyond.
 Make sure you grab your Authtoken from your ngrok dashboard and connect your account.

-While you have the ngrok dashboard open, create a new ngrok domain—this is your only method of having a consistent tunnel URL for all your future LLM training operations using this stack, either using a subdomain of <code>ngrok.app</code> or a custom domain you own.
-Replace the example domain in the below snippet before you run it.
+While you have the ngrok dashboard open, reserve a new ngrok domain—this is your only method of having a consistent tunnel URL for all your future LLM training operations using this stack, either using a subdomain of <code>ngrok.app</code> or a custom domain you own.

 Run your first LLM requests